 The new Bill contains six insolvency measures and two corporate governance measures which will provide vital support to businesses to help them through this period of unprecedented instability.
 It will introduce temporary easements and flexibility to companies who have had an extreme downturn in sales and operational availability.

-The bill introduces a moratorium to give companies breathing space from their creditors while they seek a rescue.
+The Act introduces a moratorium to give companies breathing space from their creditors while they seek a rescue.
 It prohibits termination clauses that push for insolvency, thus preventing suppliers from stopping their supply or asking for additional payments while a company is going through a rescue process.
 It also introduces a new restructuring plan that will bind creditors to it and enabling the insolvency mechanism to be sympathetic to the demands of the emergency situation caused by the global pandemic.

 Another important measure introduced is the temporary cessation of personal liability for wrongful trading, protecting Directors who try to keep their companies afloat and also temporarily stops creditors from filing statutory demands and winding up petitions for debts related to the coronavirus.